 Corporate policies, procedures and guidelines have been developed to outline specific rules and controls, to increase efficiency and improve performance by facilitating compliance.
-They cover areas such as Operations, Accounting and Finance, Health and Safety, Environment and Quality (HSEQ), Anti-Fraud, Anti-Corruption, Anti-Money Laundering, Human Rights, Stakeholder Relations, Legal, Corporate Security, Information Security, Remuneration, Crisis Management, Competition, Diversity, Whistleblowing, Tax, Insurance & Risk Management, Human Resources, Inside Information and Corporate Communications.
-All policies, procedures and guidelines are continuously reviewed and updated as and when required and have been integrated into local management systems.
-During 2020, a complete review of all policies, procedures and guidelines was undertaken and updates and changes were implemented, including removing some and adopting several new ones.
-Several policies are available on the Company's website.
+They cover areas such as Operations, Accounting and Finance, Health and Safety, Environment and Quality (HSEQ), Compliance, Human Rights, Stakeholder Relations, Legal, Corporate Security, Information Security, Crisis Management, Diversity, Whistleblowing, Tax, Insurance & Risk Management, Human Resources, Inside Information and Corporate Communications & Investor Relations.
+All policies, procedures and guidelines are continuously reviewed and updated at a local and group level when required, and are continuously integrated into local management systems.
+During 2021 several new policies were added, some policies were removed and others were updated.
+A number of policies are available on the Company's website.